mondoohq/docs/docs/mql/resources/os-pack/windows.feature.md

 **Examples**

-Check that a Windows features is installed
+Check that a specific Windows Server feature is installed

 ```coffee
 windows.feature('SNMP-Service').installed
 ```

-Check that a specific feature is not installed
+Check that a specific Windows Server feature is not installed

 ```coffee
 windows.feature('Windows-Defender').installed == false